 This office should be your first point of contact for any disability-related query.

 Since the Institute switched to a blended learning model for 2020-21 academic year the Disability Service has put together some answers to Frequently Asked Questions around reasonable accommodations for assessments and exams.

 FSD - Fund for Students with Disabilities

-Students are advised to register for support with the service before the two annual funding deadlines of early October and late December so that they can access supports through the fund.
+Students are advised to register for support with the service as early as possible, so that they can access supports through the fund.
 Students must meet particular criteria in order to qualify for support and students will be informed of these when they register with the service.

 What services do we provide?

-The Disability & Quality Office provides important academic and personal assistance to students with a disability which includes any student with a physical, sensory or learning difficulty or who has a medical or mental health condition that interferes with the learning process.
+The Disability Office provides important academic and personal assistance to students with a disability, this includes any student with a physical, sensory or learning difficulty or who has a medical or mental health condition that impacts negatively upon their learning process.